pion/bwe-test/README.md

 <br>

-This repository implements the test cases for congestion control for interactive real-time media described in [RFC 8867](https://www.rfc-editor.org/rfc/rfc8867.html) for the algorithm(s) [implemented in Pion](https://github.com/pion/interceptor).
+This repository implements the test cases for congestion control for interactive real-time media described in [RFC8867](https://www.rfc-editor.org/rfc/rfc8867.html) for the algorithm(s) [implemented in Pion](https://github.com/pion/interceptor).

 ### Implemented/Planned Test Cases and Applications